mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 by defining the internals of the nodes to be single precision.

-The base of readily available algorithms includes Principal Component Analysis, two flavors of Independent Component Analysis, Slow Feature Analysis, Gaussian Classifiers, Growing Neural Gas, Fisher Discriminant Analysis, and Factor Analysis.
+The base of readily available algorithms includes Principal Component Analysis (PCA and NIPALS), three flavors of Independent Component Analysis (CuBICA, FastICA, and JADE), Slow Feature Analysis, Independent Slow Feature Analysis, Gaussian Classifiers, Growing Neural Gas, Fisher Discriminant Analysis, Factor Analysis, Restricted Boltzmann Machine, and many more.
 The full list of implemented nodes can be found in the `Node List`_ section.

-From the developer's perspective, MDP is a framework to make the implementation of new algorithms easier.
-The basic class 'Node' takes care of tedious tasks like numerical type and dimensionality checking, leaving the developer free to concentrate on the implementation of the training and execution phases.
+From the developer's perspective, MDP is a framework to make the implementation of new supervised and unsupervised algorithms easier.
+The basic class ``Node`` takes care of tedious tasks like numerical type and dimensionality checking, leaving the developer free to concentrate on the implementation of the training and execution phases.
 The node then automatically integrates